 December Through February

-Pick up debris (rocks, sticks, leaves, etc.) from lawn.
+The lawn does not require mowing during this period.
+It may be necessary to pick up debris (for example, sticks and leaves).
 Do not try to remove excess debris by burning.
 This could injure the lawn and is a fire hazard.

 Do not apply fertilizer or lime.

-Although the lawn will be dormant, water occasionally to prevent excessive dehydration.
+Although the lawn will be dormant, watering occasionally may prevent excessive dehydration during dry winters.

-Apply broadleaf herbicides to control chickweed, henbit, etc. St. Augustinegrass is sensitive to certain postemergence herbicides like 2,4-D and MSMA, so follow label directions for reducing rates, and use with caution.
+Apply broadleaf herbicides to control chickweed and henbit.
+St. Augustinegrass is sensitive to certain postemergence herbicides like 2,4-D , so follow label directions for reduced rates, and use with caution.
 Selected herbicides like atrazine and simazine can be applied in November or December to control annual bluegrass and several winter annual broadleaf weeds.
 Read the label and follow directions carefully.

 More About St. Augustinegrass

-This fast growing grass has a medium to dark green color and very coarse leaf texture.
+St. Augustinegrass is a fast-growing grass that has a medium-green to dark-green color and very coarse leaf texture.
 With proper maintenance, it provides a dense, lush lawn.
 A warm-season grass, it’s best in warm, humid areas not exposed to excessive or intense periods of cold weather.
-The Raleigh variety has the best cold tolerance and is best suited for the eastern piedmont and coastal plains.
+The Raleigh variety has the best cold tolerance and is best suited for the eastern piedmont and coastal plain.

-St. Augustinegrass can only be planted vegetatively.
+St. Augustinegrass can be planted only vegetatively.
 It grows best in fertile, well-drained soils.
-It has excellent tolerance to shade and good salt, heat, and, to a moderate extent, drought tolerance.
+It has excellent tolerance to shade, good tolerance to salt and heat, and moderate tolerance to drought.
 It does not tolerate heavy traffic or cold weather.

-Since it is fast growing, St. Augustinegrass needs to be mowed frequently.
-It should never receive more than 4 pounds of nitrogen per 1,000 square feet in a year.
-With high fertilization rates and irrigation, thatch buildup may be a problem.
+Since it grows fast, St. Augustinegrass needs to be mowed frequently.
+It should never receive more than 4 pounds of N per 1,000 square feet in a year.
+High fertilization rates and overirrigation can cause thatch buildup.
 Thatch can lead to other problems, such as disease and insect damage.
-Chinch bugs are often a problem, causing leaves to wilt and turn brown.
+Large patch can create brown circular patches up to several feet in diameter that usually warrant treatment.
+Chinch bugs are also often a problem, causing leaves to wilt and turn brown.
 Yellow spots are often associated with chinch bug activity.
-In addition, brown (large) patch can create brown circular patches up to several feet in diameter that usually warrant treatment.

-St. Augustinegrass is sensitive to some postemergence herbicides, such as 2,4-D and MSMA; however, some herbicides can be used at lower rates.
+St. Augustinegrass is sensitive to some postemergence herbicides, such as 2,4-D; however, some herbicides can be used at lower rates.
 Read and follow label directions carefully.
 Following the management practices in this factsheet is the best means of preventing and controlling problems in your St. Augustinegrass lawn.
-Continual loss of grass may mean that you need to select a different turfgrass species, one that is better adapted to your particular yard.
-Contact your county Extension agent for help in identifying and solving turfgrass problems.
+Continual loss of grass may mean that you need to select a turfgrass species that is better adapted to your particular yard.
+Contact your local Extension center for help identifying and solving turfgrass problems.